Python3pkg/NLPBox/README.md

 # NLP Toolbox
-Collection of some of my nlp tools.
+Collection of some of nlp tools developed in ICN Singapore.